Authored by the expert who managed and guided the team behind the South Korea Property Pack

 What down payment do American people need in South Korea in 2026?

-The typical down payment range for foreign buyers in South Korea runs from 30% in the best cases (strong local income, residency, bank relationship) up to 60% or even 100% cash if you lack local documentation or are buying in tighter regulated zones.
+The typical down payment range for foreign buyers in South Korea stretches from 30% in the best cases (resident with strong local income and banking history) up to 60% or even 100% cash in tougher scenarios (non-resident, weak documentation, or buying in zones with tighter lending rules), so a safe budgeting assumption is about 45% down unless you already have residency and a solid bank relationship.

 You can also read our latest update about mortgage and interest rates in South Korea.